 The way you eat affects your depression.
 Having a good diet, not skipping meals, keeping your sugar levels stable are a good way to stabilize your mood.
 You can try an eliminatory diet, in which you take the most common reactive foods such as dairies, gluten, sugar, alcohol for 2 weeks to a month to have improvements on your mood.
 If you prefer, you can test your body to see which types of food you have problems with and avoid them.

 If you have depression, nutrient deficiency is something that can increase this illness.
 Lack of vitamin D, usually acquired by taking sunbaths, iron, B-vitamins and other nutrients are responsible for the way you feel.
 These deficiencies can be identified through blood tests and you can start a diet or take supplements to end this deficiency problem.

-Recent scientific studies proved cannabis can be great for treating depression.
-Endocannabinoid system is a neuromodulatory system that regulates emotional, cognitive, neurovegetative, and motivational processes.
-With a potential to become a novel class of antidepressants, the endocannabinoid system actions are similar to the antidepressants, enhancing serotonergic and noradrenergic transmission, increase cellular plasticity and neurotrophic expression within the hippocampus and dampen activity within the neuroendocrine stress axis.
+Recent scientific NCBI studies proved cannabis can be great for treating depression.
+The endocannabinoid system is a neuromodulatory system that regulates emotional, cognitive, neurovegetative, and motivational processes.
+With the potential to become a novel class of antidepressants, the endocannabinoid system actions are similar to the antidepressants, enhancing serotonergic and noradrenergic transmission, increase cellular plasticity and neurotrophic expression within the hippocampus and dampen activity within the neuroendocrine stress axis.